 How can S3 prefixes give us a better performance?

-So the fundamental idea to learn with this, is the more folders and subfolders you have in your S3 bucket, the more satisfactory performance you can get from the S3 bucket for your project.
+So the fundamental idea to learn with this is the more folders and subfolders you have in your S3 bucket, the more satisfactory performance you can get from the S3 bucket for your project.

 Limitations with S3

-You would like to learn the difference between AWS KMS and CloudHSM?
+Would you like to learn the difference between AWS KMS and CloudHSM?

 Optimize S3 Performance on Upload

-So, how you can get a better performance doing uploads?
+So, how can you get a better performance doing uploads?
 Simple, use multipart uploads.
 Also, we have a very comparable scenario for downloads.